Ogeon/palette/palette/README.md

 Palette supports `#![no_std]` environments by disabling the `"std"` feature.
 However, there are some things that are unavailable without the standard library:

-* Gradients are unavailable, because they depend heavily on Vectors
+* Gradients are unavailable, because they depend heavily on Vectors.
-* The `"named_from_str"` feature requires the standard library as well
-* Serialization using `serde` is unavailable
+* Serialization using `serde` is unavailable.

 It uses [`libm`] to provide the floating-point operations that are typically in `std`.